NrgXnat/xnat-docker-compose/README.md

         1. From the top navigation bar, go to `Administer -> Users`.
 You will see a new user, `jupyterhub`.
 Enable this account.
 This account is used by JupyterHub to communicate with XNAT.
         2. If you set the `JH_XNAT_PASSWORD` environmental variable, update that password of the `jupyterhub` user now.

+    7. Set the [Processing URL](https://wiki.xnat.org/display/CS/Processing+URL), a core XNAT preference.
+Though we are not using the Container Service plugin, we have implemented the same feature in the Jupyter plugin.
+If you are on a Mac you will need to update this preference.

 Everything should now be configured.
 Create a project, add some data, then from the action panel of a Project, Subject, or Experiment page click Start Jupyter.